ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 play_hosts
     Deprecated, the same as ansbile_play_batch

+ansible_play_name
+    The name of the currently executed play.
+Added in ``2.8``.

 playbook_dir
     The path to the directory of the playbook that was passed to the ``ansible-playbook`` command line.

+role_name:
+    The name of the currently executed role

 role_names
     The names of the rules currently imported into the current play.